ejosborn/tokenbased-authsystem-frontend/README.md

 # Token-Based Authentication System Frontend
 This is the Frontend repository for the Token-Based Authentication System project.
 It uses Vue.js for the frontend framework, Javascript, and HTML.

+## API Repository

+- You can find the API repository [here](https://github.com/ejosborn/tokenbased-authsystem-api)

+## Project Status

+- I'm currently taking a break on this project to learn Go, but plan on building a home landing page for the user once successfully logged-in in the near future

 ## Getting Started

 ### Installing